 Watermaster uses funds from Replacement Water/Cyclic Storage orders and RDA requirements from Upper District in order to purchase water from MWD's Pre-Delivery Agreement over 5 to 10 years.
-Currently, there is no water in MWD's Cyclic Storage under the Pre-Delivery Agreement.
-It is expected the SWP Allocation will increase Table A entitlement and MWD will be able to deliver water under the Pre-Delivery Agreement.
+Currently, there are plans to deliver water in MWD's Cyclic Storage under the Pre-Delivery Agreement starting in the spring.
+With the increase in the SWP Allocation to 50 percent, MWD will be able to deliver water through the end of 2025 under the Pre-Delivery Agreement.
 To ensure funds are available each year, the OSY would need to be set in order to create a Replacement Water/Cyclic Storage requirement.
 However, if there is not enough funds from Replacement Water requirement, more RDA water would need to be purchased to make up the difference.
 This is accomplished by increasing the RDA assessment.
-This is a way how both OSY and RDA is used as a "tool" to manage Basin water levels and Basin storage.
+This is a way how both OSY and RDA are used as "tools" to manage Basin water levels and Basin storage.